-Political and economic uncertainty continued in the reporting year as a result of the ongoing war in Ukraine, which also led to significant movements on the financial and capital markets.
-Although the overall economic environment has deteriorated considerably since the outbreak of the war, it has now largely stabilised.
+Geopolitical conflicts caused economic uncertainty to persist during the reporting year, repeatedly leading to significant fluctuations on the financial and capital markets.
 The Bank is not directly affected to any significant extent by existing risk positions against the background of the strategic business area.
-The extensive sanction measures are of course consistently taken into account (mainly payment transactions and compliance).
-The significant market movements only had a very limited impact due to our cautious positioning in market price risk.
-In the case of credit risks, there was also no recognisable need to go beyond the existing stress tests.
+The sanction measures in place are of course consistently taken into account (mainly payment transactions and compliance).
+In the case of credit risks, there was no recognisable need to go beyond the existing stress tests.
 Our Credit Risk Management closely monitors the development of the cases under observation.
-This currently relates in particular to property-related exposures, which, however, only make up a small proportion of our customer loan portfolio (<10%).
-There are no exposures to the SIGNA Group.
+By definition, this includes 'significant risk deterioration,' e.g. due to foreseeable but not yet actual covenant breaches or potentially insufficient cash flows over the next 12 months.
+This currently affects in particular real estate-related exposures, which, however, account for only a small portion of our customer loan portfolio at less than 10%, as well as individual cases in the Structured Finance segment.
+There are no exposures to the insolvent real estate developers that have become known (including SIGNA Group and Gröner Group).
 There was no unusual increase in operational risks in the reporting period.
-The Bank's position with regard to the ICAAP is extremely robust from both a normative and an economic perspective.
-The crisis that arose at some US banks as a result of interest rate developments and significant deposit outflows in the first quarter fortunately did not spread over the course of the year.
-We monitored developments closely.
-However, our structural organisation is not comparable with the banks affected.
+The Bank's position with regard to the ICAAP is robust from both a normative and an economic perspective.
 Although we also refinance ourselves via customer deposits, we only require a small proportion of these for refinancing due to our business model (limited credit volume, among other things).
 Furthermore, unlike many other banks, we do not engage in longer maturity transformation.
-The high interest rate risk of the US banks concerned also results from bonds with long, often ten-year maturities in the investment portfolio.
-In contrast, our average fixed-interest period is less than one year.
-The existing comfortable buffer in the risk cover funds (normative and economic) is currently sufficient to absorb the potential impact of a crisis on the Bank.
+Our average fixed-interest period is less than one year.
+The existing comfortable buffer in the risk cover funds (normative and economic) is currently sufficient to absorb the potential additional impact of a crisis on the Bank.
 The existing stress tests cover the current scenario, but are supplemented and adjusted as necessary depending on the situation.
 Current regulatory developments (CRR III, ESG, etc.) are closely monitored and their impact on the Bank as a whole is analysed.
+The 8th amendment to MaRisk has been implemented.